 Questions to the Candidates

-The HebWeb has written to each of the candidates, asking them to reply to these questions.
+The HebWeb has written to each of the candidates, posing the following questions.

 The candidates' answers will be posted here.